awbari/do-k8s-test/README.md

 A successful apply will generate a kubeconfig in `./config-do-test-cluster.yaml`.
 Copy that kubeconfig to `~/.kube` and export the envvar `export KUBECONFIG=~/.kube/config-do-test-cluster.yaml`.

-Manifests in `./k8s` a applied automatically.
+Manifests in `./k8s` are applied automatically.

 ## references